 From a woman of science to a man of faith.
 The King of the North has gone interstellar in the Amazon pilot ‘Oasis’.

-It takes as its veeery loose inspiration Michel Faber’s (author of Under the Skin) melancholy novel The Book of Strange New Things, which was published in 2014, before the Netflix phenomenon!
+It takes as its veeery loose inspiration Michel Faber’s (Under the Skin) melancholy novel The Book of Strange New Things – published in 2014 before the Netflix phenomenon.

-The good book focuses on Chaplain Peter Leigh, who leaves his beloved wife for a job with a shadowy multinational, who task him with ministering to the native inhabitants of a distant colonized planet named Oasis.
+The good book focuses on Chaplain Peter Leigh, who leaves his beloved wife for a job with a shadowy multinational, ministering to the native inhabitants of a distant colonized planet named Oasis.